tewarid/dotnet-tools/README.md

 ## Firewall Tool

 Add exceptions to Windows Firewall using native COM library `NetFwTypeLib`.
-With contributions from Bruno Silveira.
+Contributed by Bruno Silveira.

+## Font Tool

+A tool to play with fonts.

+## GitLab Tool

+A tool to query projects and their milestones in GitLab.

 ## Git Tool

 A wrapper around command line Git, that allows running multiple commands on several cloned repos at once.
 A command can reference all or part of the output of the previous command with `{{OUT:start,length}}` where `start` is zero-indexed.
 Several repos can be cloned from GitHub or GitLab at once.
 A customizable cheatsheet is available in [cheatsheet.md](GitTool/cheatsheet.md).
 Any line starting with `$ git ` is assumed to be a git command and displayed in the tool.

+## Globalization Tool

+A tool to view information on locales, unicode characters, and do some basic conversions such as converting to upper and lower case.

+## HID Tool

+An interactive client for USB HID devices based on [HidSharp](https://www.nuget.org/packages/HidSharp/).

 ## HTTP Request Tool